About the ISC CPA Exam | Updated for 2026

 System and Organization Controls (SOC) is a suite of services related to the system-level controls of a service organization or the entity-level controls of other organizations.
 Additionally, SOC provides a compliance standard that service businesses can adopt to control how they report financial and security information to customers.
 SOC skills are the focus of ISC Area III, but they are also lightly tested in Areas I and II.

-Advisory services in accounting entail offering advice, solutions, and strategies to assist business owners in achieving their financial and operational objectives.
-Successful advisors understand the client’s business inside and out, including the systems and controls already in place and those that perhaps need to be implemented.
-The skills needed for advisory services are tested throughout all three areas of ISC.
+Advisory services in accounting involve providing guidance, solutions, and strategies to help business owners achieve their financial and operational objectives.
+Successful advisors understand the client’s business inside and out, including the existing systems and controls, as well as those that may need to be implemented.
+The skills required for advisory services are tested throughout all 3 areas of ISC.

 Internal auditors assess their organization’s internal controls, corporate regulations, and accounting processes.
-Internal audits preserve accurate and timely financial reporting and data collecting while ensuring adherence to laws and regulations.
+Internal audits ensure accurate and timely financial reporting and data collection, while also ensuring adherence to relevant laws and regulations.
 Internal auditors also sometimes assist with providing documentation or support to the external auditors.
 A broad understanding of all of the content tested in ISC is valuable.

 Governance is an organization’s overarching set of rules and policies establishing how it does business.
 Risk is any potential threat that could prevent the organization from doing its business.
 Compliance is making sure the organization follows all regulations and laws applicable to its business.
-GRC programs consolidate all of these aspects into one cohesive system in order to improve efficiencies and make better business decisions.
+GRC programs consolidate all these aspects into 1 cohesive system to improve efficiencies and make better business decisions.
 The skills needed for a career in GRC are tested throughout all of ISC.

-Enterprise resource planning (ERP) systems effectively consolidate all of a company's information into a single uniform database.
-Data management via ERP increases the efficiency of corporate processes, reduces expenses, and eliminates overhead.
+Enterprise Resource Planning (ERP) systems effectively consolidate all a company’s information into a single uniform database.
+Data management through ERP enhances the efficiency of corporate processes, reduces expenses, and minimizes overhead.
 CPAs are responsible for maintaining and verifying the accuracy of financial and accounting data within the ERP system.
 They may also participate in the design, implementation, and maintenance of internal controls and financial reporting processes.
 ERP and data management are both specifically tested in ISC Area I.

 ISC CPA Exam FAQs